 You must be very careful when wearing a waist trainer, especially after a c-section as some can potentially interfere with your healing process.

 For more information, check out my post on waist training after pregnancy- [do you need to do it?].

-The Bottom Line On Binding After a C-Section
+Final Words On The Benefits of Binding After a C-Section

 Wearing a postpartum binder immediately after cesarean section can:

 - provide extra support for your daily activities, and

 I recommend wearing it for 8-12 hours a day with light compression for best results.

 Have you used an abdominal binder after a cesarean delivery?